AbhishikthaReddy/onpremise/README.md

 - Docker images are pulled from AWS ECR registry.
 - All images communicate with each other using docker links.
 - All services and data stores run in separate containers.

+You could do all of this with docker-compose.
+As a matter of fact, the ansible script does use docker-compose to launch and link services.
+However, we chose to use ansible since it provides more customization options.

 ## Preparation